eyalhagai12/Ex2/README.md

 ### saving and loading graphs

 * **saving**: To save a file go to File -> Save, then choose where to save your graph (graphs are saved in json format)
-* **loading**: To load a graph you can do two things. the first is to type the entire path of that file. the second way is to put the graph's json file in the "data" or the "saved_graphs" directories and then simply write only it's name with json extension.
+* **loading**: To load a graph go to File -> load, then go to the directory of that json file and choose the wanted file
-  (the "data" and "saved_graphs" directories are the main directories to search for graphs)

 # Sources